Libyan Arab Airlines Flight 1103

-Libyan Arab Airlines Flight 1103 was a Boeing 727-2L5 with 10 crew and 147 passengers on board that collided with a LARAF Mikoyan-Gurevich MiG-23 on 22 December 1992.
-All 157 people on board flight 1103 were killed, while the crew of the MiG-23 ejected and survived.
-It was the deadliest aviation disaster to occur in Libya at the time.
+Libyan Arab Airlines Flight 1103 was a Boeing 727-2L5 with 9 crew members and 150 passengers on board that collided with a LARAF Mikoyan-Gurevich MiG-23UB on 22 December 1992.
+All 159 people on board Flight 1103 were killed, while the pilot and instructor of the MiG-23 ejected and survived.
+It is the deadliest aviation disaster to occur in Libya.